New York’s Dangerous Roads and Highways

 Dangerous Driving Patterns

 While highway design defects play a role in some highway accidents, drivers must also ensure that they maintain safe driving habits.
-Inattentive driving, drunken driving, driving while drowsy, speeding and aggressive driving can all contribute to serious accidents.
-Safe driving habits can lower the risk of death or injury while driving.
+Inattentive driving or driving while using a cellphone, drunken driving, driving while drowsy, speeding and aggressive driving can all contribute to serious accidents.
+Safe driving habits lower the risk of death or injury while driving.

-If you have been injured in an accident on a highway, contact an experienced personal injury attorney at WeitzPascale in New York, New York, to review the facts of your case.
-An attorney with experience pursuing dangerous highway claims can best advise how to protect your rights and proceed against any responsible parties.
+If you have been injured in an accident on a highway, contact an experienced personal injury attorney at WeitzPascale in New York to review the facts of your case.
+An attorney with experience pursuing dangerous highway claims can best advise you about how to protect your rights and proceed against any responsible parties.